Census Date

 The census date is set by the college and typically marks the end of the add/drop period.
 On this day, the college takes a "snapshot" of all students' enrollment which becomes the "official enrollment" that is used for both state reporting and financial aid eligibility.

-Generally, the classes you are enrolled in AND ATTENDING as of census date will determine the amount of financial aid grant money you will receive.
+Generally, the classes you are enrolled in AND ATTENDING (i.e., the professor has verified your attendance) and that are on your official degree plan as of the census date will determine the amount of financial aid grant money you will receive.

-If you are enrolled and attending less than full time as of census date, your aid will likely be less than what was reported to you in your initial award letter or email.
+If you are enrolled and attending less than full time as of the long (16 week) semester's census date, your aid will likely be less than what was reported to you in your initial award letter or email.
 This is because students are initially awarded based on the expectation of full-time enrollment.
 Then aid is then adjusted on census date to their actual enrollment.

-For financial aid purposes, there are generally 4 enrollment levels:
+For most financial aid funds, there are generally 4 enrollment levels:

 • Full-time (12 or more credits)